 Murphy’s Safety Incidents

-One terrible incident occurred in 2002 that left one worker dead and another severely burned.
+One terrible incident occurred in 2002, leaving one worker dead and another severely burned.
+The two men were pipe fitters working for a company contracted by Murphy to work at one of its refineries.
 The widow and wife of these two workers filed lawsuits against Murphy and the other company involved.
-The two men were pipe fitters working for a company contracted by Murphy to work at one of its refineries.

 Maritime Law and Workers’ Rights

-The man who was injured in the bucket was well within his rights to demand compensation from his employer.
-As a maritime worker he has a right to assume that the vessel aboard which he works will be maintained for seaworthiness.
-That doesn’t just mean that it floats and can travel; it also has to operate as it is supposed to and be safe for all workers.
+The man injured in the bucket was well within his rights to demand compensation from his employer.
+As a maritime worker, he has a right to assume that the vessel aboard which he works will be maintained for seaworthiness.